-- 1. Turn the ignition to the 3 (ON) position, then press the \square button three times. - 2.
-Turn the ignition to the 1 (OFF/LOCK) position, then press the \square button three times. - 3.
-Turn the ignition to the 3 (ON) position; the horn will chirp to indicate the driver configuration mode has been activated. - 4.
-Within five seconds, press the a control two times.
-Note: One horn chirp should be heard, indicating the system has been disabled. - 5.
-Turn the ignition to the 1 (OFF/LOCK) position to exit programming.
+1. Turn the ignition to the 3 (ON) position, then press the \square button three times.

+2. Turn the ignition to the 1 (OFF/LOCK) position, then press the \square button three times.

+3. Turn the ignition to the 3 (ON) position; the horn will chirp to indicate the driver configuration mode has been activated.

+4. Within five seconds, press the a control two times.
+Note: Two horn chirps should be heard, indicating the system has been disabled.
+Conversely, two horn chirps followed by a honk will indicate the system is enabled.
+Pressing the power door button two times again will turn the feature ON if it was previously OFF, or OFF if it was previously ON.
+Every two consecutive presses of the button after successfully entering the configuration mode will change the enable/disable condition of the feature.

+5. Turn the ignition to the 1 (OFF/LOCK) position to exit programming.
 Note: After exiting the driver configuration mode, the horn will chirp once to indicate a feature has been activated/deactivated.